winglang/wing/CONTRIBUTING.md

 [What is an RFC?]: #what-is-an-rfc
 [good first issue]: https://github.com/winglang/wing/issues?q=is:issue+is:open+sort:updated-desc+label:%22good+first+issue%22
 [Wing Slack]: https://join.slack.com/t/winglang/shared_invite/zt-1i7jb3pt3-lb0RKOSoLA1~pl6cBnP2tA
+[Wing Forum] (TODO: add discourse link)

 ## How do I build Wing locally?

 The Wing monorepo uses [Nx] to run commands across all code packages in the `libs` and `apps` folders.

-Here is a list of minimum requirements for building the Wing repo locally:
+Here is a list of minimal tools you should install to build the Wing repo in your development environment:

 * [Node.js] version 18.x or above (we recommend [nvm])
 * [Rust]